nulogy/design-system/docs/catalog/getting_started/deploying.md

 ### `netlifyctl` command line tool

-The `netlifyctl` tool allows you to interact with the netlify service from the command line.
+The `netlifyctl` tool allows you to interact with the Netlify service from the command line.

 Install the `netlifyctl` via [instructions on github](https://github.com/netlify/netlifyctl).